 B.10 Conventional asset pricing theory suggests the observed yield on a bond can be decomposed into two components: a 'risk neutral' yield and a risk premium.
 The risk neutral yield is the interest rate under 'pure expectations'.
 In practice, forward yields follow a different path, as markets demand higher yields in order to protect investments against a variety of risks.2 This gives rise to the risk premium.
 The variability and trends in risk premia reflect investors' risk preferences over time.
-By definition, it is cost effective for a government to issue at maturities where the risk premium demanded by the investor is lowest relative to other maturities.
+It is cost-effective for a government to issue at maturities where the risk premium demanded by the investor is lowest relative to other maturities.

-B.11 Chart B.2 shows risk premia in the nominal yield curve between 1992 and end-January 2016.
-Results indicate the existence of a time-varying risk premium in the conventional gilt market which is usually positive and, as a general rule, increases with maturity.3 Risk premia are now estimated to be at historically low levels at all key benchmark maturities.
-Premia for different maturities are within a very narrow range.
-This suggests that conventional gilts across the maturity spectrum are broadly equal in terms of cost effectiveness.
+B.11 Chart B.2 shows risk premia in the nominal yield curve between 1992 and end-December 2016.
+Results indicate the existence of a time-varying risk premium in the conventional gilt market which is usually positive and, as a general rule, increases with maturity, although this appears to have reversed in the last year.3 In 2016-17, risk premia remained close to historically low levels at all key benchmark maturities.
+Premia for different maturities are now within a very narrow range.
+This suggests that, on this measure, conventional gilts across the maturity spectrum are broadly equal in terms of cost-effectiveness.

-2 The risk premium to has several components, including, but not limited to: (i) a premium which compensates investors for duration risk that increases for longer maturity investments; (ii) a credit and default risk premium; (iii) a liquidity premium due to the lower level of liquidity in some bonds or maturities, which restricts investors ability to hedge; and (iv) an inflation risk premium to compensate investors in nominal bonds for uncertainty due to inflation.
+2 The risk premia has several components, including, but not limited to: (i) a premium which compensates investors for duration risk that increases for longer maturity investments; (ii) a credit and default risk premium; (iii) a liquidity premium owing to the lower level of liquidity in some bonds or maturities, which restricts investors' ability to hedge; and (iv) an inflation risk premium to compensate investors in nominal bonds for uncertainty owing to inflation.
 In general, the premium is the extra return investors expect to obtain from holding long-term bonds as opposed to holding and rolling over a sequence of short-term securities over the same period.
 The risk premium estimated by the DMO's model also includes a 'convexity premium' component - this increases with maturity and yield volatility and it offsets to some degree the other risk premium components as it represents a charge that the investor pays the issuer.

 3 This analysis is based on academic research by Christensen, Diebold and Rudebusch.
-The model has not been adjusted to account for 'zero bound effects'
+The model has not been adjusted to account for 'zero bound effects'.